Mondays are Always Better at the Grand Canyon

 Grand Canyon Monday Tours

 Standing on the rim of the canyon and looking into this geological wonder never gets old.
-It’s never the same view, it’s always changing with the sun, the clouds and the seasons.
+It’s never the same view; it’s always changing with the sun, the clouds, and the seasons.
 Looking in and realizing you are seeing close to 2 billion years worth of earth’s age tells you just how insignificant we are in the big scheme of things.
-People love it and I am always told by my guests that photos just don’t do it justice.
+People love it, and my guests always tell me that photos just don’t do it justice.
 They are right!

 THIS is how I like to spend my Monday’s

-Friends of mine on Facebook will occasional post about how they hate Monday’s or how the cubicle farm is getting to them.
+Friends of mine on Facebook will occasionally post about how they hate Mondays or how the cubicle farm is getting to them.
 That’s when I like to post a photo from my “office ” for the day!
 Yea, I get the hate mail after that!!
-There aren’t too many benefits to this job, but getting paid to enjoy some fresh cool air and exercise at the Grand Canyon is one of the intangible benefits of being a tour guide.
+There aren’t too many benefits to this job, but getting paid to enjoy some fresh, cool air and exercise at the Grand Canyon is one of the intangible benefits of being a tour guide.

 Take the Tour